Streaming MP4s Securely and Preventing Hotlinking

 // Settings to generate the URI

-$secret = "mysecretstring"; // Same as AuthTokenSecret
+$secret = "mysecretstring"; // Must match AuthTokenSecret in Apache config

-$protectedPath = "/downloads/"; // Same as AuthTokenPrefix
+$protectedPath = "/downloads/"; // Must match AuthTokenPrefix

-$hexTime = dechex(time()); // Time in Hexadecimal
+$hexTime = dechex(time()); // Current Unix time in Hex

-$fileName = "/mymp4file.mp4"; // The file to access
+$fileName = "/mymp4file.mp4"; // The file you want to serve

-$token = md5($secret . $fileName. $hexTime);
+$token = md5($secret . $fileName . $hexTime);

-$url = $protectedPath . $token. "/" . $hexTime . $fileName;
+$url = $protectedPath . $token . "/" . $hexTime . $fileName;

 ?>